python/mypy/docs/source/error_codes.rst

 -------------------------------------------------------------

 .. note::
    This error code is disabled by default.
-Use :option:`--warn-unused-ignores` to enable it.
+Use :option:`--warn-unused-ignores <mypy --warn-unused-ignores>` to enable it.

 If you use :option:`--enable-error-code unused-ignore <mypy --enable-error-code>`, or :option:`--warn-unused-ignores <mypy --warn-unused-ignores>`